davekilian/terracast/docs/architecture.md

 TODO so uh, how exactly does this work anyways?
 For the store layer, we need a URI scheme, we need abstract APIs over a block or an object storage system.
 For the protection layer, the main question is whether we can provide protection semantics at the object and/or block level, or if we need to integrate protection into higher layer abstractions.
 And, for the abstraction layer, we need to detail the abstractions we provide.
 For example, the append-only logs can either run on contiguous blocks in a block store as as a single incrementally built object in an object store ... or, do we really have to create objects once only on some providers?
 It seems I have some research to do here.

+One thing worth noting is that I'm thinking about this in a very XStore way; the fact is, cloud blocks and objects are already replicated for us, so questions about protection really come down to situations where we run on local clusters.
+So we likely can get away with abstracting over block stores and object stores, and only thinking about replication and erasure coding for on-prem block/object storage.

+I think, if object stores are truly one-and-done, then a simple strategy might be to implement append-only logs on block storage only, and support idempotent archival of a log or section of a log to an object.
+The LSM engine can then incrementally checkpoint pages to a log and, when done, lazily destage that log section to an object and collect the underlying extents.

 ## Indexing Structures

 TODO this is an LSM-tree on replicated block storage which after checkpointing gets re-sorted into a Druid-like columnar inverted index optimized for aggregate functions.
 The rows are logged to a WAL and then linked into a logical log which is managed with copy-forward GC.
 A row LSM and columnar inverted LSMs which point into this row log.
 The columnar index is a B+ tree and the leaf nodes have (value, ptr) pairs, where the ptr either points to a single row if only one hit, or a bitmap for multiple.